Glendale Technology High School

 Glendale Technology High School is a government-funded co-educational comprehensive secondary day school in Glendale, New South Wales, Australia.

-Established in 1970 as Glendale High School, the school enrolled approximately 780 students in 2018, from Year 7 to Year 12, of whom 14 percent identified as Indigenous Australians and five percent were from a language background other than English.
+Established in 1970 as Glendale High School, the school enrolled approximately 802 students in 2025, from Year 7 to Year 12, of whom 17 percent identified as Indigenous Australians and nine percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Anthony Angel.

 Overview

 Glendale High School became a Technology High School in 1990.
 The Glendale Industry Academy, training students in skills shortage areas, is delivered at the school in partnership with TAFE NSW and local industries.

 Broadcaster, comedian and writer John Doyle taught at the school in the 1980s.